 If you’d like to make a special little holiday out of a visit to Jamberoo Action Park, there are many accommodation options near by — something to suit everyone.
 And did I mention the local area is gorgeous?

-This season runs from the 23rd September 2023 until the 28th April 2024.
+This season runs from the 28th Sept 2024 – 27th April 2025.
 The park is open from 10am until 5pm, is open 7 days a week through school holidays and public holidays and selected dates outside that – we would suggest you check with Jamberoo’s online calendar before you plan your visit.

 Near the school holidays there may be a few days that are blocked out for school excursions, so it’s best to check the calendar on their website before you plan your day.